Home Compare JCI vs LATO-B.ST

 Johnson Controls International vs Investment AB Latour (publ): Which Stock Looks Stronger in 2026?

-Johnson Controls International holds the cleaner structural position, with the lead spread across growth and profitability.
-Investment AB Latour (publ) does not offset that deficit through any equally strong structural edge elsewhere.
+Johnson Controls International holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Investment AB Latour (publ) still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Johnson Controls International is in better shape — its trend is intact while Investment AB Latour (publ)'s trend has broken down.
 That puts structure and market broadly in agreement — Johnson Controls International's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (JCI: Russell 1000, LATO-B.ST: STOXX 600).